This location has multiple holiday properties

 Large fenced heated swimming pool with a paved terrace and chairs.

-Deck loungers with cushions and umbrellas.
+Deck loungers and umbrellas.

 Parking for several cars.